cylondata/twister2/docs/docs/deployment/standalone/running-jobs.md

 sidebar_label: Standalone
 ---

-The standalone mode of deployment is most easiest way to deploy a Twister2 application.
+The standalone mode of deployment is the easiest way to deploy a Twister2 application.

 ## Requirements